harupy/japanese-actress-detector/README.md

 <img src="https://github.com/harupy/satomi-ishihara-detector/blob/master/result.jpg" width=50%>

 ## Training Data
 There is no public dataset for Satomi Ishihara.
-So I scraped Google Images and annoted them using my own annotation tool.
+So I scraped images from Google Images and annotated them using my own annotation tool.

 ## Test
 ```console